MethodsAndPractices/vsteam/.docs/Remove-ReleaseDefinition.md

 ```

 ## DESCRIPTION
-The Remove-ReleaseDefinition function removes the release defintions for a
+The Remove-ReleaseDefinition function removes the release definitions for a
 team project.
 The project name is a Dynamic Parameter which may not be
 displayed in the syntax above but is mandatory.